qbicsoftware-archive/portlet-template/README.md

 [INFO] Started Jetty Server
 ```

 Direct your browser to http://localhost:8080.
-You should see a button, and after clicking it, it should display some information about your portlet.
+If everything went fine, you will see a button, and after clicking it, it should display some information about your portlet.
 So far so good, congratulations!

 ### STEP 3 - Create a new repository for your new portlet.
-At this point you have a simple QBiC portlet with all the required dependencies, you need to create a remote repository for it, so it's available for everyone.
+At this point you have a simple QBiC portlet with all the required dependencies.
+You now need to create a remote repository for it, so it's available for everyone.
 Follow [this guide](https://help.github.com/articles/create-a-repo/) to create a remote repository on GitHub.
 For this example, we will still use `donut-portlet` as the name of our repository.

 Once your remote repository has been created, make sure you are in the generated folder (i.e., `donut-portlet`) and execute the following commands: